Carhul/Wingmans-Brygge/README.md

 Gallery page - representative images of Wingman's in action, process and equipment.

-  Contact page - contains a contact form with with an exclusive wallpaper to break a little from the other pages and to create an evocative user.
+  Contact page - contains a contact form with an exclusive wallpaper to break a little from the other pages and to create an evocative user.
 * Fonts

 * Icons